Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
 As we can witness, the only connection between these separate variables is a name assigned by the programmer, which is vulnerable to being altered, potentially breaking the relationship and hindering proper maintenance.
-For more experienced programmers, it can be beneficial to combine these distinct variables into a meaningful and complex data type, such as a struct <span class="special">(e.g Student)</span>.
-This approach allows each student to be treated as a discrete entity, complete with attributes <span class="special">(e.g name, age and SIN)</span>.
+For more experienced programmers, it can be beneficial to combine these distinct variables into a meaningful and complex data type, such as a struct (e.g Student).
+This approach allows each student to be treated as a discrete entity, complete with attributes mentioned before.
 By organizing the individual data elements in this way, the task becomes more straightforward.
-While classes and objects can also be used, our current focus is solely on data, making a straightforward data container structure the most logical choice.
+While classes and objects can also be used, our current focus is solely on data, making a straightforward data wrapper like structs the most logical choice.
 However, a class can be employed if preferred.
 Below is an example of what our code would look like when using structs to create entities instead of individual variables:
 </p>